Sean-G-Han/tp/docs/DeveloperGuide.md

 ### Adding a client
 1. Adding a client while all clients are being shown
 2. Prerequisites: List all clients using the `list` command.
 Multiple clients in the list.
-3. Test case: `addc 1`<br>
+3. Test case: `addc n/David Ong p/93012489 e/davidong@example.com a/Block 111 Sengkang Central t/Life Policy`<br>
-   Expected: First contact is added from the list.
+   Expected: New contact is added to the bottom of the list.
 Details of the added contact shown in the status message.
 4. Test case: `addc 0`<br>
    Expected: No client is added.
 Error details shown in the status message.
 5. Other incorrect addc commands to try: `addc`, `addc x`, `...` (where x is larger than the list size)<br>